DLS(1)

 • NONVSAM for non-VSAM datasets.

-If you specify the -F option the type is represented by a single character:
+When you specify the -F option, the catalog entry type is represented by a single character:

 • A for non-VSAM datasets.